bikuz/carbon_frontend/GUIDE/data-selection-guide.md

    - Check the total records validated and quality score
    - Review issues by category (Plot Code, Physiography Zone, Tree Number, Species Code, DBH)
    - Click on any issue category to see detailed records

+4. **Run New Check** (if needed):
+   - Click "Run New Check" to return to the selection view
+   - A "Cancel" button will appear to return to the quality summary
+   - Use "Cancel" to go back to the quality summary without running a new check

 ### Issue Categories